mariselvanksr/cracking-the-coding-interview-JS-Edition/Problem Solving Patterns/Multiple Pointer Pattern/README.md

 # Multiple Pointer Pattern

-    Creating **Pointers** that corresponds to index/position and move the pointers to end or middle or to start based on some conditions.
+    Creating Pointers that corresponds to index/position and move the pointers to end or middle or to start based on some conditions.
 Very effective for minimal lookup and reduce time complexity.

 ## Example:
-    Write a function called SumZero which accepts sorted array of integers. the function should find the first pair which sums up to zero.
+    Write a function called SumZero which accepts sorted array of integers.
+The function should find the first pair which sums up to zero.

 ### Solution 1: Brute Force Approach